My Inner Annie Wilkes

 Time to write

 A healthy snack, usually a ripe avocado

 This, my friend, is my recipe for a happy, healthy, loving life.
 Real joy, I discovered, comes from knowing myself and being my own best friend.
 Happiness (for me) means being healthy and connected—mentally, emotionally, physically and spiritually.

 There’s a reason Annie Wilkes is stuck in a movie called MISERY.

 I hope you never neglect yourself to the point where you start relating to her.

-Take care of yourself, my duckling!
+Take care of yourself, dearest!

 You are precious beyond belief.